pnp/blog/content/post/how-to-send-adaptive-cards-with-cli-microsoft-365.md

 ### Author your Card

-Now it\'s time to author your card.
+Now it's time to author your card.
 You can do this in a lot of editors, I use either the [Adaptive Cards Designer](https://adaptivecards.io/designer) or the [Adaptive Cards Viewer Extension in Visual Studio